US: Chapter 11

 In addition to the debtor, other significant parties participating in the bankruptcy case include the bankruptcy judge, the Office of the United States Trustee (the US Trustee), and the official committee of unsecured creditors (the Committee).
 In some cases, a group of parties with similar interests in the debtor will form an unofficial ad hoc committee, such as a group of equity holders or bondholders.

-The US Trustee is an agency of the United States Department of Justice that is responsible for overseeing the administration of the bankruptcy case to ensure that the debtor complies with its obligations as debtor in possession, as well as reviewing professional fees and various pleadings throughout the bankruptcy case to ensure compliance with the Bankruptcy Code.
+The US Trustee is an agency of the United States Department of Justice that is responsible for overseeing the administration of the bankruptcy case to ensure that the debtor complies with its obligations as debtor in possession, as well as for reviewing professional fees and various pleadings throughout the bankruptcy case to ensure compliance with the Bankruptcy Code and the underlying policies.
 The US Trustee also appoints the members of the Committee, which generally occurs shortly after the petition date.
 The membership and size of the Committee is usually reflective of a cross-section of the body of unsecured creditors.
+If no creditors are interested in serving, there may be no Committee appointed.
 The Committee is charged with representing and advocating for the interests of all of the unsecured creditors in the bankruptcy case.
-The fees and expenses incurred by professionals retained by the Committee are borne by the debtor's estate after bankruptcy court approval.
+The fees and expenses incurred by professionals retained by the Committee are borne by the debtor’s estate after bankruptcy court approval.

-In certain cases, the bankruptcy court may appoint a Chapter 11 trustee 'for cause'.
-Cause includes fraud, dishonesty, incompetence or gross mismanagement of the debtor's affairs by existing management.
-If appointed, the Chapter 11 trustee supplants existing management and conducts the debtor's day-to-day operations as appropriate.
+In certain cases, the bankruptcy court may appoint a Chapter 11 trustee (not to be confused with the US Trustee) for cause.
+Cause includes fraud, dishonesty, incompetence or gross mismanagement of the debtor’s affairs by existing management.
+If appointed, the Chapter 11 trustee supplants existing management and conducts the debtor’s day-to-day operations as appropriate.

-Chapter 11 affords creditors a measure of transparency into a debtor's finances.
-Once a debtor has availed itself of the protections of Chapter 11, it must satisfy various financial reporting requirements.
-Early in the case, the debtor must file its schedules of assets and liabilities (listing every asset and liability as of the petition date based upon its books and records) and statement of financial affairs (including a listing of certain payments made within 90 days prior to the petition date).
-The debtor must include in its schedules a listing of all claims against it of which it is aware as of the petition date and indicate whether each scheduled claim is disputed, contingent or unliquidated.
+Chapter 11 affords creditors a measure of transparency into a debtor’s holdings, ownership and finances.
+Once a debtor has availed itself of the protections of Chapter 11, it must satisfy various reporting requirements.
+Early in the case, the debtor must file a corporate ownership statement and an equity ownership statement, as well as its schedules of assets and liabilities (listing every asset and liability as of the petition date based upon its books and records) and statement of financial affairs (including a listing of payments made to third parties within 90 days prior to the petition date, and to its insiders within one year prior to the petition date).
+The debtor must include in its schedules a listing of all claims against it of which it is aware as of the petition date, and indicate whether each scheduled claim is disputed, contingent or unliquidated.

 Moreover, throughout the pendency of the bankruptcy case, the debtor must file monthly operating reports reflecting its business activities for the prior month including cash flow, income, accounts receivable and accounts payable.
-Failure to comply with financial reporting obligations may result in the bankruptcy court finding 'cause' for the appointment of a trustee to take control of the company and the operation and management of its business or, in rare instances, for dismissal of the case.
+Failure to comply with financial reporting obligations may result in the bankruptcy court finding cause for the appointment of a trustee to take control of the company and the operation and management of its business or, in rare instances, for dismissal of the case.
+The debtor must also file periodic financial reports of the value, operations and profitability of each entity that is not a publicly traded corporation or a debtor in Chapter 11 in which the estate holds a substantial or controlling interest.

 The automatic stay